 Get medical help right away if you think your child is having side effects.
 Dial 911 if they’re having trouble breathing.

-Remdesivir is not a substitute for the COVID-19 vaccine in children who are eligible.
+Remdesivir and Paxlovid are not substitutes for the COVID-19 vaccine in children who are eligible.
 Your child should still get the COVID vaccine if they are 6-months or older.

 What to Do if Your Child Gets Sick With COVID-19

 If your child has symptoms that you think might be COVID-19, call a doctor.
 They can tell you what to do and whether the doctor needs to see your child in person.
 Don’t just show up at the doctor’s office -- call first.

 In the event that your child has COVID-19, they’ll likely stay at home to recover.
 Your child should rest and drink plenty of fluids.
 Never use aspirin in children younger than 19.
 It increases their risk of a serious condition called Reye’s syndrome.
 You may want to try giving your child an over-the-counter pain reliever that’s a nonsteroidal anti-inflammatory (NSAID), such as ibuprofen or naproxen.
 Acetaminophen may be a safer option.
 To make sure the rest of the family doesn’t get sick:

 Separate them.
 Your child should stay away from the other people in your home -- ideally, in a specific room and bathroom.
 They shouldn’t snuggle or kiss family pets, either.
 If your child has COVID-19, they should wear a face mask when they’re around other people.
 If that makes it harder for them to breathe, or they get upset, you can instead wear one when you’re with them.